Cine Tirol Film Commission

 Many well-known film figures have come to locations in the Tirolean mountains since the foundation of Cine Tirol, among them Daniel Craig, Will Ferrell, Julia Louis-Dreyfus, Hugh Jackman, Vin Diesel, Queen Latifah, Peter Storemare, Mario Adorf, Heino Ferch, Daniel Brühl, Tobias Moretti, Bernhard Schir, Christian Berger, Ina Weisse, Josef Bierbichler, Iris Berben, Karl Markovics, Fritz Karl, Désirée Nosbush, Joseph Vilsmaier, Sabine Derflinger, Matthias Schweighöfer, Brigitte Hobmeier, Harald Krassnitzer, Fritz Wepper, Kristina Sprenger, Hans Sigl, Nicholas Ofczarek, Hannah Herzsprung, Hans Weingartner, Ruth Drexel, Kurt Weinzierl, Günther Maria Halmer, Robert Palfrader and many others.

 The successes hitherto have put the “land in the mountains” in the international spotlight, film makers coming here from many European countries as well as overseas countries, e.g. USA, Canada, Brasil, Korea, Russia, U.A.E., Indonesia, Japan, India and China.

 Various “made in Tirol” film projects have won awards – an Oscar nomination for “Wie im Himmel” (“Så som i himmelen”), the German Film Prize for “Die fetten Jahre sind vorbei” (“The Edukators”), the Silver Leopard for “März”, the German television prize for “Schwabenkinder” and the Romy for “Unterwegs nach … Heimat”, Film Critics‘ Special Award „Boccalino D’Oro“ for Best Director at the Locarno Film Festival for Peter Brunner and his feature film „Luzifer“.

 Cine Tirol itself honours those who have given special service to the film land Tirol: they receive the “Cine Tirol Award”.
-The prizewinners hitherto were the director Jean-Jacques Annaud, the Berlinale director Dieter Kosslick, the actor Tobias Moretti, Erich Hörtnagl, one of the founding fathers of Cine Tirol, the director of the international film festival Innsbruck IFFI, Helmut Groschup, script author Felix Mitterer, actor Harald Krassnitzer, director and cameraman Georg Riha, EAVE-manager Tina Trapp, the “picture maker” Joseph Vilsmaier, the “Bergdoktor” Hans Sigl and the Tirolean actress and former lead actress of „SOKO Kitzbühel“ Kristina Sprenger, Initiator of 007-ELEMENTS Jakob Falkner and Cine Tirol Co-founder and current CEO of the Lebensraum Tirol Holding Josef Margreiter.
+The prizewinners hitherto were the director Jean-Jacques Annaud, the Berlinale director Dieter Kosslick, the actor Tobias Moretti, Erich Hörtnagl, one of the founding fathers of Cine Tirol, the director of the international film festival Innsbruck IFFI, Helmut Groschup, script author Felix Mitterer, actor Harald Krassnitzer, director and cameraman Georg Riha, EAVE-manager Tina Trapp, the “picture maker” Joseph Vilsmaier, the “Bergdoktor” Hans Sigl, the Tirolean actress and former lead actress of „SOKO Kitzbühel“ Kristina Sprenger, Initiator of 007-ELEMENTS Jakob Falkner and Cine Tirol Co-founder and current CEO of the Lebensraum Tirol Holding Josef Margreiter.

 The commercial effect thanks to production related expenditures in the various Tirolean regions has hitherto amounted to an impressive amount, added to that there are the extremely pleasing media effects thanks to reporting on the productions made in the Tirol.
-The number of cinema visitors and TV viewers thanks to “made in the Tirol” films is also remarkable: in 2013 in the German-speaking area alone over 570 million people watched moving, touching and entertaining shots of the Tirol.
+The number of cinema visitors and TV viewers thanks to “made in the Tirol” films is also remarkable: in 2022 over 350 million people watched moving, touching and entertaining shots of the Tirol.

 Cine Tirol has also contributed to the development of film festivals in the Tirol, supporting the International Film Festival Innsbruck (IFFI), the Filmfest St. Anton am Arlberg, the International Film Festival Kitzbühel (FFKB) and the Innsbruck Nature Festival FILM (INFF), the Politfilmfestival and the Diametrale.